-- Leaders who model calculated risk taking and experimentation. - Decentralized decision and employee employment. - Skill inventories for sharing learning and using it. - Rewards and structures for employee initiatives. - Consideration for Longman-term consequences and impact on the work of others. - Frequent use of cross-functional on a daily basis. - Opportunities to learn experience on a daily basis.
+- b.
+Decentralized decision and employee employment. - c.
+Skill inventories for sharing learning and using it. - d.
+Rewards and structures for employee initiatives. - e.
+Consideration for Longman-term consequences and impact on the work of others. - f.
+Frequent use of cross-functional on a daily basis and Opportunities to learn experience on a daily basis.

-Dixon (1994, 1998), who eschews use of the team "learning organization" and refers instead to "an organization that is learning, takes a similarly people-focused approach to the learning organization, emphasizing the need for dialogue, continuous and collaborative learning and involvement in organizational governance processes.

-To the discussion on how to promote learning in organizations she adds the concept of an organizational learning cycle, which may be used as a process tool for development or evaluation purposes.
+Dixon (1994 -1998), who eschews use of the term "learning organization" and refers to it as organization that is learning, takes a similarly people-focused approach to the learning organization, emphasizing the need for dialogue, continuous and collaborative learning and involvement in organizational governance processes.
+To the discourse on how to promote learning in organizations, she adds the concept of an organizational learning cycle, which may be used as a process tool for development or evaluation purposes.